Bakufu Slump: Before and after debut

 Funky Sueyoshi and Hojin Egawa, then members of funk band Bop Gun and winners of the Grand Prix in the EastWest band contest sponsored by the Yamaha Music Foundation in 1981, formed Bakufu-Slump together with Sunplaza Nakano and Papala Kawai, then members of Super Slump, a rock band which won the Excellent Group Award in the same contest.
+The band got together in June 1982.

 The band originally performed extreme acts during its live concerts such as dowsing the audience with fire extinguishers, throwing watermelons, throwing tatami mats and wooden boards then performing on them, holding shoes or lit fireworks in their mouths, igniting fuel-soaked cotton balls on their heads, among others.
 They were considered a "comic band" because of their obscene and idiosyncratic lyrics with taboo words and their costumes.
 For this reason, at the time of their debut, they were sometimes considered one of "Sony's three most colorful bands" together with Seikima-II (Fitzbeat) and Kome Kome Club (CBS/Sony), both of which belonged to the same Sony-affiliated record company.
 Bakufu-Slump and Seikima-II, in particular, were from Sony's audition division "Sound Development" (distinguished by the SD mark).

 Their management agency at the time of their debut was Office Suika.

 In June 1985, the band made its first appearance on Fuji TV's music show Yoru no Hit Studio Deluxe and went on a rampage, doing the aforementioned fire performance (which later drew complaints from the fire department) and walking around the studio shaking hands with other performers and orchestra players.
 In subsequent appearances on the same program, such acts took place repeatedly, including breaking The Alfee's set and climbing on top of the cameras.

 On December 13, 1985, Bakufu-Slump performed at the Nippon Budokan for the first time.
 After performing at the Kudan Kaikan in the previous year, singer Sunplaza Nakano could see the Budokan from the bathroom window and thought, "I wish I could do a concert there".
 Soon he was told by his record company it had reserved the Budokan for a concert later in the following year.
 In anticipation, Nakano believed there was no way they could fill the Budokan to capacity.
 From this idea, a romantic song was composed as an excuse for empty seats, about a pen pal girl who didn't attend the concert being the reason of it.
 The song, "Okina Tamanegi no Shita de" ("Under the Big Onion", in reference to the giboshi on the Budokan's roof) was later regarded as one of their best-known works.
 Bakufu-Slump performed in front of a full house at the Budokan and soon after it gradually became recognized as a talented band with a strong rhythm section.